 All applications received by the due date will receive a letter of acknowledgment and will be assigned a grant number and a Crime Control Bureau contact person.
-Late applications will not be reviewed.
+Late applications will not be processed or awarded.

 VI.
 Limitations and Fund Use